open-wc/open-wc/docs/faq/unit-testing-init-error.md

 ## The issue - components silently failing

-Suppose you have a component that requires certain properties to work as expected.
+Suppose you have a component that requires certain properties to work in a certain way.
-You can handle this like classic built-in DOM elements by silently failing or trying as hard as possible to still deliver omething reasonable.
-Or you can throw an exception that tells the user what exactly went wrong.
-Depending on the target audience of your web omponent you would choose either way.
+You can handle this like classic built-in DOM elements by silently failing, or you can throw an exception that tells the user what exactly went wrong.
+We recommend you help the consumer of your web component by throwing an exception rather than silently failing.

-For the target audience of JavaScript developers using your component, you should rather throw than to silently fail.

 ## Setting up your component for testing

 The problem is that the error of web components is thrown in a different "context" and can be not caught in a test.

-First thing you should do is to have a special method that takes care of the checking and throws when the check fails:
+The first thing you can do is have a special method that takes care of checking if the property exists, and throw if that check fails:

 ```js
 class StringField extends ... {